selamie/10605-iclr-blog-2025/_posts/2025-04-28-distill-example.md

 where for GPipe, $w' = w$, and for PipeDream, $w'$ stands for a single version of gradient that is somewhat earlier than $w$.

-Note the trade off between GPipe and Pipedream: if we wish to update weights $w$ using only freshly computed weights, the device will sequentially wait for a certain weight $w_t$ at timestep $t$ to (1) go throught forward pass; and then (2) go through back propagation path and produce an associated gradient, before computing the final update, which requires a long wait.
+Note the trade off between GPipe and Pipedream: if we wish to update weights $w$ using only freshly computed weights, the device will sequentially wait for a certain weight $w_t$ at timestep $t$ to (1) go through forward pass; and then (2) go through back propagation path and produce an associated gradient, before computing the final update, which requires a long wait.

 PipeDream, on the other hand, updates weight $w$ using some version of weight $w_t$, and while waiting for $w_t$ to make its way all the way across forward and backward pass to produce $\nabla f_t$, the device can spend the time processing other weights.
-The problem is, while $w_t$ makes its round trip throught forward-backward prop, all newer weight copies $w_{t+1}, w_{t+2}$... shall be stored to the device, before $w_t$ finally completes the round trip, be used to update the model weights, and gets removed, which is memory intensive.
+The problem is, while $w_t$ makes its round trip through forward-backward prop, all newer weight copies $w_{t+1}, w_{t+2}$... shall be stored to the device, before $w_t$ finally completes the round trip, be used to update the model weights, and gets removed, which is memory intensive.

 Now, Pipemare simultaneously resolved GPipe and PipeMare's issue to some extend.
 Since it doesn't wait for any weights, the idling bubble is small; since it doesn't store older weights, it is memory efficient.